sean-sj-jung/neuralnets/README.md

 # neuralnets
-Neural network architectures found in literature
+Many of these architectures are found in literature.
+I took these ideas to solve business problem I came across.